ArjunS07/arjuns07.github.io/content/blog/two-of-these-people-are-lying-vue-firebase/index.md

 ---
-title: "Tom Scott's 'Two of These People are Lying' is great, so I built it with Vue.js and Pocketbase."
+title: "Two of These People are Lying: building Tom Scott's game show in Vue.js and Pocketbase."
 date: 2022-12-04T13:36:19+05:30
 draft: true
 tags: ["Vue.js", "Tutorial"]
 ---

-The endeavour to  of the Hank and John]() which are, in essence, a delightful pursuit of splendidly unhelpful information.

-Perhaps most dedicated to this pursuit of knowledge of the splendidly impractical are [_Tom Scott and The Technical Difficulties_](), who've been producing a variety of creative game shows and trivia series on YouTube for a decade and a half now.
-[Two of These People are Lying]() is a delight to watch.
+Perhaps most dedicated to this pursuit of knowledge of the splendidly impractical knowledge are [_Tom Scott and The Technical Difficulties_](https://www.youtube.com/channel/UCO-zhhas4n_kAPHaeLe1qnQ), who've been producing a variety of creative game shows and trivia series on YouTube for almost a decade now.

+[Two of These People are Lying](https://www.youtube.com/playlist?list=PLfx61sxf1Yz2I-c7eMRk9wBUUDCJkU7H0), while it lasted from 2019 to 2021, was for me the pinnacle of these exploits.
+I'm not sure if knowledge is power – I don't know how much more powerful I am for now knowing about [Willoughby Run](https://www.youtube.com/watch?v=TdtFzHBY4v0) and [Lentokenttä](https://www.youtube.com/watch?v=3UAOs9B9UH8) – but TOTPAL shows that knowledge sure as hell is a lot of fun.

 The rules of the game are as follows:

 * 3 people pick out random Wikipedia articles, and write the titles of those articles onto chits which they put in a bowl
 * The other player is the 'guesser'.
 They pick out a random chit and read out the title written on it
 * All three players must attempt to convince the guesser that was the article they chose, by answering questions about the supposed contents of it
 * The guesser must attempt to deduce which of these players is telling the truth, and which two are lying

-When you're able to do this physically – complete with chits and a bowl – this works great, and tends to result in tirades of [hilarious banter]().
+When you're able to do this physically – complete with chits and a bowl – this works great.
 The problem is when factors beyond your control – say, a pandemic – stop you from doing that.
 This game essentially requires:

 * An interface for easily generating random encyclopedia articles
 * A way of putting the titles of those articles into a 'bowl'
 * A way to randomly select one of those titles
 * An interface for the guesser to keep track of people they're asking questions of

-I realise that, to some extent, the point of this game is for its participants to not have to rely on technology actually play it.
-And I'm about three years too late to getting around to making this.
-But I don't plan to be the first programmer to bother for irrelevant side details such as a clear use case or the consideration that some problems don't need a computer to solve them.
-This, then, is how I plan to spend several wild, precious hours from my wild, precious life.
+I'm three years late to the party, and I realise that any target audience for this kind of platform has by now evaporated if it ever even existed – but who am I to be the first developer to concern themselves with justifying the existence of a side project?

 ## The plan